some orphan pics and stories

 I do understand that family historians are very creative when it comes to pursuing their history.
 The very long view provided by DNA analysis looks fascinating.
 I’ve even had a Canadian friend find distant relatives by studying photographs and identifying common physical features.
 So, if someone wants to look at orphan photographs and see profound sadness in their eyes, or put words into their mouths, I have seen things I’ll never forget, and will never tell you, it’s not for me to say, you can’t do that.

-I must confess this one looks like it’s been extracted from the one below.
+I must confess this middle one looks like it’s been extracted from the one below.

 That should be enough for now.
 Let me get back to wrestling with the reasons for the Earl Grey scheme coming to an end.
 It looks simple enough; a clamouring opposition in colonial Australia and embarrassing questions in the House of Commons in England was enough to finish it off.
 But I suspect there is more to it than this.